 Why Can't I Jump High?
-The Science Behind Vertical Leap
+The Science of how to jump higher

 Ever wondered why you can't jump as well as your teammates? or why some people are just naturally bouncy?
 The answer is probably somewhere in this article...

 We have the answers to helping you jump higher.
-Get immediate access to the Core Advantage online jump program, the program is the least sexy jump program you will ever see, it's the fundamentals done with precision and consistency, with an average increased o +9cm in the first 6-weeks though the results will speak for themselves...
-Get your online jump program here→
+Get immediate access to the Core Advantage online jump program, this is the least sexy jump program you will ever see.

 When it comes to jumping higher (or any physical performance for that matter) there are four key factors at play, all in varying degrees of importance.